-The Commission has not altered the current way in which capex is allocated to the RAB based on only standard control services.
+The Commission does not intend to alter the current way in which capex is allocated to the RAB based on only standard control services.
 To change it to become a "gross figure based" RAB as proposed by the NSPs would result in a significant change in the existing way in which cost allocation and ring fencing guidelines operate.
 To effect such a change would create too much uncertainty as to the setting of the RAB and result in a volatile RAB for each regulatory reset.